PINPAL/Frupis/README.md

-# PinShell
+# Frupis

 **Windows Powershell Theme**

-Completely customized color and prompt theme for Windows Powershell
+Color and Powerline style prompt theme for Windows Powershell.

 ## Prerequisites

 1. Follow the installation for [oh-my-posh v2](https://github.com/JanDeDobbeleer/oh-my-posh)
 2. Download [ColorTool](https://github.com/microsoft/terminal/tree/main/src/tools/ColorTool) from Microsoft
-3. Ensure you are using a Powerline font patched with Nerd Font.
+3. Ensure you have installed a Powerline font patched with Nerd Fonts included.
 I personally use [CascadiaCode](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/CascadiaCode/complete/Caskaydia%20Cove%20Regular%20Nerd%20Font%20Complete%20Mono%20Windows%20Compatible.ttf) but there is a large selection in [this repo](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts).
+4. Open a Powershell window and right click the title bar and configure both the defaults and current properties such that you are using one of the above patched fonts.
-4. Clone this repo to a temporary folder.
+5. Clone this repo to a temporary folder.

 ## Installation